Maziar Kouhyar: Hereford

 In March 2021, Kouhyar signed for National League North club Hereford having been away from football for eighteen months with an ACL injury.
-Despite the early cancellation of the season, Kouhyar was part of the Hereford team that made it to the 2021 FA Trophy Final, defeated 3–1 by league below Hornchurch.
+Despite the early cancellation of the season, Kouhyar was part of the Hereford team that made it to the 2021 FA Trophy final, defeated 3–1 by league below Hornchurch.

 After scoring three goals and registering an assist as his team pushed for the play-offs, Kouhyar was awarded the National League North Player of the Month award for February 2022.
 This award came after reported interest from Football League scouts.

 York City

 On 22 March 2022, Kouhyar signed for National League North club York City on a free transfer.
-On 15 April, Kouhyar scored his first goal for York in a 1-0 National League North victory over Spennymoor Town.
+On 15 April, Kouhyar scored his first goal for York in a 1–0 National League North victory over Spennymoor Town.
 The season ended in success for Kouhyar and York as they secured promotion to the National League through the play-offs, Kouhyar scoring the second goal in a 2–0 final victory over Boston United.

+On 23 January 2024, Kouhyar joined former club Hereford on a one-month loan.

+In July 2024, Kouhyar joined National League North club Kidderminster Harriers on a season-long loan.
+He was released by York at the end of the 2024–25 season.

+Notts County

+On 16 June 2025, Kouhyar agreed to join League Two side Notts County on an initial one-year deal with the option for a further year.

 International career

 In October 2016, he received his first call-up to the Afghanistan national team for the friendly against Malaysia.
-While he was on international duty with the national team, he picked up an injury which cost him a minimum of three months without playtime and required knee surgery.
+While he was on international duty with the national team, he picked up an injury which cost him three months without playtime and required knee surgery.
 Kouhyar made his formal debut for Afghanistan in a friendly 2–0 loss to Oman on 30 August 2017.
 In 2018 he rejected a call-up for a home match against Palestine as his family did not want him to travel to Kabul.

-Kouhyar scored a first international goal in March 2022, scoring the first in an eventual 3–0 victory over Kuwait Under-23.
+Kouhyar scored for Afghanistan U23 in March 2022, scoring the first goal in an eventual 3–0 friendly victory over Kuwait Under-23.